Greensburg Craft Beer Week returns for 2nd year

 It was held Saturday, one of dozens of boozy activities planned for Greensburg Craft Beer Week, which continues through Sunday.

-“This year we have a lot more unique events,” said Jessica Hickey, who founded the nonprofit Downtown Greensburg Project and Greensburg Craft Beer Week.
+“This year we have a lot more unique events,” said Jessica Hickey, who founded the Downtown Greensburg Project and Greensburg Craft Beer Week.

 The event is in its second year, and has grown significantly as more businesses and organizations get on board with their own beer-infused offerings.